-As part of our negotiations with MAPE for the 2019-2021 Agreement, the parties discussed and agreed to the following Pilot Programs as part of Article 24 Wages:
+As part of our negotiations with MAPE for the 2023-2025 Agreement, the parties agreed to extend the following Pilot Programs as part of Article 24 Wages:

 Section 16.
 Recruiting Incentive (Pilot).
 With advance approval from MMB, the Appointing Authority may offer a recruiting incentive of up to \$5,000 to new employees who accept hard-to-fill positions.